Honest Imagery for Allergens and Dietary Claims

 4. Dietary claims in pictures: vegan, gluten-free, keto & beyond

 Allergens are about safety.
-Dietary labels-vegan, keto, halal, etc.-are about promise.
-Guests choose these dishes for health, ethics, or religion, and your photos have to respect that.
+Dietary labels like vegan, keto, and halal are about promise.
+Guests choose these dishes for health, ethics, or religion.
+Your photos must respect that.

-Free-from and lifestyle choices are a growing revenue stream.
-According to Mordor Intelligence, the free-from food and beverage market has been expanding as more consumers avoid certain ingredients for medical and personal reasons.
-Visual honesty helps you win these guests long term.
+Free-from and lifestyle choices bring in more revenue.
+Mordor Intelligence shows this market keeps growing.
+More consumers now avoid certain ingredients for medical and personal reasons.
+Visual honesty helps you win these guests for the long term.

 Visual do’s and don’ts by claim

-Use this matrix as your quick reference when writing prompts or reviewing photos:
+Use this matrix as a quick reference.
+Check it when writing prompts or reviewing photos.

 | Claim | Visual do’s | Visual don’ts |